PixarAnimationStudios/ruby-jss/test/README.md

 **WARNING**: **DANGER DANGER** Be very careful about running these tests on your production Jamf Pro server!!!

 These tests create and delete objects in the JSS.
-While they _shouldn't_ hurt any of the existing data - we cannot make any guarantees that they won't hurt something you care about.
+While they _shouldn't_ hurt any of the existing data - no guarantees are made that they won't hurt something you care about.

 As the license text for ruby-jss states, ruby-jss is...